ErenLion0/solutions_repo/docs/1 Physics/4 Electromagnetism/Problem_1.md

 ---

-## 🔄 Simulation: Particle in Uniform Magnetic Field
+## 🔄 Particle in Uniform Magnetic Field

 We consider a charged particle with an initial velocity perpendicular to a uniform magnetic field $\vec{B} = B\hat{z}$.
 The electric field is zero: $\vec{E} = 0$.